VPN for WhatsApp Calling

 VPN vs WhatsApp proxy vs changing networks

 A VPN protects traffic at the device or system level and changes the visible IP address websites and apps usually see.
-A proxy setting inside a messaging app is different: it may help the app connect in certain blocked-network situations, but it does not replace a full-device VPN and may not protect other apps on your device.
+A proxy setting inside WhatsApp is different: it may help the app connect in certain blocked-network situations, but it does not replace a full-device VPN and may not protect other apps on your device.

 OptionWhat it may help withImportant limit